What you can expectBy Mayo Clinic staff

-After TUMT, you may have a tube (catheter) inserted into the tip of your penis that extends into your bladder.
+After TUMT, you may have a tube (Foley catheter) inserted into the tip of your penis that extends into your bladder.
 This allows you to pass urine until you can urinate on your own.

 Short-term side effects of TUMT can include:

-- Blood in your urine (hematuria) for a few days after the procedure.
+- Blood in your urine (hematuria).
+This shouldn't last more than a few days after the procedure.

-- Irritating urinary symptoms such as painful urination, difficulty urinating, or an urgent or frequent need to urinate.
+- Irritating urinary symptoms.
+You may experience painful urination, difficulty urinating, or an urgent or frequent need to urinate.
 These symptoms usually improve within a few weeks.